Registration

 Log in to the appropriate registration application and fill in the required fields to complete your online registration.

-Please note: You must have confirmed your admission on Parcoursup, eCandidat, or MonMaster in advance (at least one day before your registration) and in accordance with the schedule provided to you.
+Please note that you must have confirmed your admission on Parcoursup, eCandidat, or MonMaster in advance (at least one day before your registration) and in accordance with the schedule provided to you.

-How do I log in to the app for my first registration with the "Primoweb" UM?
+How do I log in to the “Primoweb” UM app when registering for the first time?

-Please have your username ready—it must be 10 characters long—and use this link
+Have your username ready—it must be 10 characters long—and click on this link

 I went through the Parcoursup process.
 How do I log in to the registration application?
 Or I’m getting a message that says “Unknown user.”
 What should I do?